gtkwave/gtkwave/docs/ui/gtkwave.md

 viewing of them easier.
 However, the size is limited to integer multiples of the height of one digital trace.

 To the left of the signal section is the embedded SST section.

+## Signal Search Tree

-Users can select the desired block from the tree hierarchy.
+Users can select the desired block from the SST tree hierarchy.
 Then Drag and Drop the signals from the lower portion of the SST into the "Signals" section to import traces.

 In addition, signal direction and type information may be displayed in the lower portion of the SST section as shown.
 To filter signals based on